adequatica/adequatica.github.io/_posts/2022-09-26-field-notes-in-software-testing.md

 _Fig.
 1. The height of the suggest does not have a maximum value and therefore goes off the screen_

 - If there is a countdown timer on the page, you must check what happens when it stops.
-For example, I saw `NaN` and the continuation of the countdown with negative values.
+For example, I saw `NaN` and the continuation of the countdown with negative values;
+- Try a leap day ([February 29](https://en.wikipedia.org/wiki/February_29)) in a date input.
+Rather, a wrong leap day (29.02.2021) is more important.
+Almost every popular frontend and backend frameworks handle this case, but it is a constant trip for custom ones.

 ## Non-general cases